Welcome to Wanstead Veterinary Hospital

 Nicola joined the Wanstead Hospital as a student veterinary nurse in 2007 and went on to qualify as a Registered Veterinary Nurse in 2009.
 Nicola successfully held the roles of Orthopaedic Nurse and Charge Nurse at the hospital before being promoted to Nursing Manager in 2014.
 Nicola is an ardent advocate of the veterinary nursing profession and strives to lead a dynamic and compassionate nursing team at Wanstead.
 In her spare time, Nicola loves nothing better than a weekend trip in her classic VW camper with her naughty springer spaniel Harry.

-Helen Cottrell BSc [Hons] RVN, Client Support Nurse
+Helen Wheadon BSc [Hons] RVN, Client Support Nurse

 Registered Veterinary Nurse